MARGARET HOWELL LTD TAX STRATEGY

-TSI Holdings Limited, a company incorporated in Japan, is the ultimate parent company and the controlling party as it is the parent company of Anglobal Limited.
+TSI Holdings Limited, a company incorporated in Japan, is the ultimate parent company and the controlling party.
 The company accounts are consolidated into TSI Holdings Co Ltd Group incorporated in Japan.
-TSI Holdings is publically quoted
+TSI Holdings is publicly quoted

 This strategy applies from the date of publication until it is superseded.
 References to ‘UK Taxation’ are to the taxes and duties set out in paragraph 15(1) of the Schedule which includes Income Tax, Corporation Tax, PAYE, NIC, VAT, Insurance Premium Tax and Stamp Duty Land Tax.
 References to ‘tax’, ‘taxes’ or ‘taxation’ are to UK taxation and to all corresponding worldwide taxes and similar duties in respect of which the Company has legal responsibilities.

 Margaret Howell Ltd is committed to full compliance with all statutory obligations and full disclosure to relevant tax authorities.
 The group’s tax affairs are managed in a way which takes into account the group’s wider corporate reputation in line with its overall high standards of governance.